 The fingers of your shooting hand should be spread comfortably with the ball resting on the pads of the fingers (should not be in contact with the “heel” of your hand).
 Be sure to center your index finger on the ball between your thumb and three other fingers.

-The ball will begin in the “shooter’s pocket”, dip down (when shooting off a pass) and follow a vertical shot line up to the release point.
-Maintaining this proper alignment is very important.
+The ball will begin in the middle of your body.
+This is the "Tuck Position" (AKA the “Shooter’s Pocket”).
+When shooting off a pass, a slight dip of the ball maybe needed to establish this position and the timing needed.
+Follow a vertical shot line up to the release point.
+Maintaining this proper shot line is very important.
 You do not ever want to miss to the left or to the right.
 Good shooters miss straight.
 Keep your shooting elbow in and under the ball; aligned with your shooting knee and foot.

 Prior to the release of the ball: your wrist, forearm, and upper arm should all appear in the shape of a sideways "U".
 This perfect platform appears almost parallel to the ground as the wrist is cocked (wrinkle the wrist), and the elbow leads the shot up through the face (vertical) while it stays in line with the shooting foot.
 The forearm and elbow provide the second force of the shot.
 The wrist is the third and final force.
 All three forces combine for one fluid motion, also known as “up-force”.
 The ideal launch angle is 50-55 degrees.
 Also, it is vital to release the ball on the way up just before the peak of your jump.
 Certainly not on the way down.
 Put your finger above and through the rim.
 Another rule of thumb to determine whether or not you have proper arc is the top of shot should be as high as the top of the board (top of the shot = top of the board).

 After thrusting your fingers forward and through the ball, concentrate on your index finger going straight down.
 If done correctly, your index finger should come together with your thumb.
 We call this the “Kobe pinch”.
 Backspin will be produced on the ball (ideally about two revolutions per second).
 Be sure to always follow-through with complete elbow extension.
 (Hold this for two seconds or until the ball hits the rim.
-Proper arc on the ball can be insured if your elbow finishes just above eye level (eye high).
+Proper arc on the ball can be insured if your elbow finishes just above eye level.
+The ideal release angle is 48 degrees, but some of the greatest have been known to release as high as 55 degrees.

 One of the primary reasons for poor shooting is the incorrect usage of the off-hand.
 Think of the guide hand's purpose that as a tee is to golf.
 Merely for balance!
 The ball is positioned on the pads of the fingers; which are all pointed upward.
 As extension from the shooting hand (perfect platform) begins, the off-hand releases from the ball.
 Be sure to practice making "clean" releases.
 Throughout the two-second follow through, the elbow remains flexed (bent) and the fingers continue to point upward (“5 up & 5 down”).
 The shooting hand finishes just above the guide hand.